 Even if you're able to wait until age 70 for a fatter check, Social Security should not make up your entire retirement income plan.
 According to the SSA, retirees on average receive 40% of their pre-retirement income via the program.
 So make sure you are saving elsewhere.

-The amount you need to have saved up by the time you retire depends on several factors.
-The two big ones are when you want to retire and what you want your lifestyle to look like in retirement.
+The amount you need to have saved up for retirement varies by individual and depends on several factors.
+First, you'll want to consider the age at which you want to retire and your desired lifestyle.

 Once your paycheck hits your bank account, it can be hard to part with any of it.
-That's why it's best to automatically divert some money to your retirement account first, before you can touch it.
-Fidelity recommends saving 15% of your income to reach that 10 times your salary savings goal by the time you're 67.
-That percentage includes your employer’s match, if you have one.
+If you have a retirement account like a 401(k), it's best to automatically divert some money to your retirement account before you can touch it.
+Fidelity recommends saving 15% of your income to reach that 10-times your salary savings goal by the time you're 67 (that includes an employer’s match).

-That 15% might seem like a lot, especially when you’re just starting out in your career and are juggling other financial priorities.
-The important thing is to save what you can as early as you can and try to grow that percentage over time, says Melissa Ridolfi, vice president of retirement and college planning at Fidelity Investments.
-So if you’re starting out with a 401(k) contribution that doesn’t get you to that 15% total, try to bump it up each year, or whenever you get a raise.
+That 15% might seem like a lot, especially when you’re just starting out in your career and juggling other financial priorities.
+It's important to save what you can as early as you can and try to increase that percentage over time, says Melissa Ridolfi, vice president of retirement and college planning at Fidelity Investments.
+So if you’re starting out with a 401(k) contribution that doesn’t get you to that 15% total, try to bump it up each year, or whenever you can afford to.

 And remember that once you enter the workforce after college, your income will likely keep increasing — but that doesn’t mean you should keep upping the cost of your lifestyle, Reddy says.
-The more you upgrade your car and house, for example, the more you’ll need to save for retirement to keep up with that kind of lifestyle.
+The more you prioritize things like upgrading your car or home, the more you’ll need to save for retirement to keep up with that kind of lifestyle.

-“Enjoy your life,” Reddy says, but if you get a raise of 3-4%, pocket 1-2% then put the rest towards savings.
-“You probably won’t miss it if you don’t have it.”
+“Enjoy your life,” Reddy says, but if you get a raise of 3% to 4%, you should pocket 1% to 2% and put the rest towards savings.

-Saving so much for later in your life might seem overwhelming, but there are tools to help: tax-advantaged retirement savings accounts, which can help you make the most of your savings.
+Saving so much for the future might seem overwhelming, but there are tools to help.
+Tax-advantaged retirement savings accounts can help you make the most of your savings.
 Some are connected to your employer, while others are attached to you individually and follow you throughout your career.

-A 401(k) account is connected to your employer.
-A traditional 401(k) allows savers to invest tax-deferred dollars and postpone paying taxes until they withdraw money from the account as retirees.
-Many employers offer a 401(k) employer match, so if you contribute 3%, for example, the company will also contribute 3%.
+An employer-sponsored account, like a 401(k), allows savers to invest tax-deferred dollars and postpone paying taxes until they withdraw money from the account as retirees.
+Many employers offer a contribution match, so if you contribute 3%, for example, the company will also contribute 3%.
 Everyone should at least contribute enough to get the maximum match from their employers, Ridolfi says.

 “If you don’t, it’s like leaving free money on the table,” she adds.

 If you’re a gig worker or otherwise don’t have an employer who offers a 401(k) benefit, an individual retirement account (IRA) might make sense for you.
-With a traditional IRA, you contribute pre-tax dollars, and with a Roth IRA, you pay taxes upfront but then withdraw money tax-free in retirement.
-You can open up either kind of account at any of the major brokerage companies, including Charles Schwab, Fidelity or TD Ameritrade.
+With a traditional IRA, you contribute pre-tax dollars, while with a Roth IRA you pay taxes upfront and withdraw money tax-free in retirement.
+You can open up these accounts quickly and easily, either with an online financial institution or a traditional brick-and-mortar bank.

-If your employer offers a high-deductible health insurance plan with a health savings account (HSA), Reddy recommends taking advantage of that too.
+You employer might also offer a high-deductible health insurance plan with a health savings account, or HSA, which Reddy recommends taking advantage of.
 You can make tax-deductible contributions to these accounts to help pay out-of-pocket medical expenses.
 And once you turn 65, you can make withdrawals for qualified medical expenses tax-free, giving you even more of a tax advantage than a 401(k) or IRA.

 Overall, it’s all about knowing your options, and picking the ones that makes the most sense for you.